bramses/bramses-highly-opinionated-vault-2023/README.md

 Finally highlight the text that you just created and copy it to clipboard.
 Once in the clipboard hit control in to make a new note, in template it will automatically create a Zettelkasten note

 #### Project Management Like a Pro (Projects)

+Projects are goals that have a particular end state, whether that is a deadline or some sort of "project completion" state.

+A project you are currently working on will go under the `_PARA/Projects` folder.
+You can use the [ribbon commands](#ribbon-commands) to interface directly with active projects with the help of macros and user scripts.

 ### Folder Structure